Our research reveals common traits that thwarted municipal efforts to establish local civilian control over law enforcement surveillance.

-Mailyn Fidler is a fellow at the Berkman Klein Center for Internet & Society at Harvard University studying the exercise of power in the Internet society.
-She is a graduate of Stanford and Oxford Universities, where she was a Marshall Scholar.
+Mailyn Fidler is a research affiliate at the Berkman Klein Center for Internet & Society at Harvard Law School.
+She graduated from Yale Law School, as well as Stanford and Oxford Universities, where she was a Marshall Scholar.

 Subscribe to this Lawfare contributor via RSS.